Resource created by East Riding Museums, Heritage Learning and Normanby Hall Country Park.

 What conclusions can we draw about a ‘typical’ soldier’s experience in the First World War?

-- According to the BBC (see Related Links at the bottom of the page), 88% of soldiers who fought in the trenches survived.
+- According to the BBC (see Supporting Links in Resources), 88% of soldiers who fought in the trenches survived.
 Do we place too much emphasis on the men who died during the First World War, rather than those that survived?

-Use the top photograph above of the 10th Battalion, East Yorkshire Regiment (Hull Commercials).
-Compare it with the photograph of the same battalion in the ‘Joining Up’ section.
+- Look at the photograph of the 10th Battalion, East Yorkshire Regiment (Hull Commercials) - see Resources.
+Compare it with the photograph of the same battalion in the story entitled ‘Training Men to be Soldiers in WW1’.
 What similarities and differences can you note?
 How useful are the photographs as evidence of the impact of war?

 - How much time did Charles spend under fire and how much in reserve trenches or rest camp?